harmony-one/s/progress/sun-hyuk-ahn.md

+2024-01-03 Wed: Fixed up /moe to not use smart contract and bridges.
+Initial implementation finished with transfer from ONE on Harmony to USDC to Base (vice versa).
+Will work on implementing the price logic and generalizing the logic to implement for Arbitrum.

-2024-01-02 Mon: Implemented usdc.country transaction logic outlined in /moe.
-Will record a demo tomorrow.
-Began smart contract development to work for Base and Arbitrum.
+2024-01-02 Tue: Implemented usdc.country transaction logic outlined in /moe.

 ---